ryandrake08/g3xtools/README.md

 ## Disclaimer

-This software is not affiliated with Garmin.
+This software is unofficial and not affiliated with Garmin.
 Always verify function and content in actual devices before flight.
 Checklists created with these tools are not intended to replace official AFM procedures.
-Update cards created with these tools are unofficial, and to be used at the users's own risk.
+Update cards created with these tools are unofficial, and to be used at the user's own risk.